AqwamCreates/DataPredict/docs/API/ExperienceReplays/BaseExperienceReplay.md

 Adds an experience to the experiance replay object.

 ```
-BaseExperienceReplay:addExperience(previousState, action: number/string, rewardValue: number, currentState)
+BaseExperienceReplay:addExperience(previousFeatureVector, action: number/string, rewardValue: number, currentFeatureVector)
 ```

 #### Parameters:

-* previousState: The previous state of the environment.
+* previousFeatureVector: The previous features of the environment.

 * action: The action selected.

 * rewardValue: The reward gained at current state.

-* currentState: The currrent state of the environment.
+* currentFeatureVector: The currrent features of the environment.

 ### addTemporalDifferenceError()